 In 2023, New York Comic Con will take place October 12 – 15 at the Javits Center.

-If you ever find yourself in Greenwich Village on Halloween, you’ll probably witness New York City’s only nighttime parade.
+If you ever find yourself in Greenwich Village on Halloween evening, you’ll probably witness New York City’s only nighttime parade.

 Held every year since 1973, the Village Halloween Parade features marching bands, themed puppets, and other entertainment.